qbaron/git-sandbox/README.md

 # git-sandbox

-A very safe place to experiment with git.
+A very safe locale to experiment with git.
+Here is a new line.